Small Business Insurance Basics for Pet Groomers

 Pet Grooming Insurance, Why You Need It?

 We Americans love our pets and spend outrageous amounts of money on them.
-According to the American Pet Products Association, we’re on track to shell out $58.51 billion toward pet care by the end of 2014; $4.73 billion of that will be spent on grooming and boarding.
+According to the American Pet Products Association, $123.6 billion was spent toward pet care in 2021; $9.5 billion of that was spent on grooming and boarding.
 All that bathing, trimming, blow drying, tooth cleaning and nail clipping sets up the opportunity for biting, scratching and workers comp claims from your employees.
 At the same time, you’re liable for professional mistakes, injury to the animal in your care, claims that you’ve misrepresented your services and breaches of contract.
 That doesn’t begin to address injuries that happen to your human customers while they’re on your premises.
 And you thought all you needed to succeed were some clippers and a love of animals!

 Pet Grooming Insurance Coverage for Your Business